pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

 Image Policy Webhook `ClusterImagePolicy`, see [Migration From Supply Chain Security Tools - Sign](migration.md).

+- For keyless authorities support setting the value `policy.tuf_enabled: true` is required.
+By default the public official Sigstore "The Update Framework" (TUF) server is used.
+To target an alternative Sigstore stack, specify `policy.tuf_mirror` and `policy.tuf_root`.

-- If you are installing in an air-gapped environment and need to enable verification via keyless authorities (`policy.tuf_enabled: true`), a Sigstore Stack is required on the cluster or accessible from the air-gapped environment.
-See [Install Sigstore Stack](./install-sigstore-stack.hbs.md)
+- If you are installing in an air-gapped environment and require keyless authorities, a Sigstore Stack needs to be deployed on the cluster or be accessible from the air-gapped environment.
+For more information, see [Install Sigstore Stack](./install-sigstore-stack.hbs.md).

 - During configuration for this component, you are asked to provide a cosign public key to use to validate signed images.
 The Policy Controller only supports ECDSA public keys.